“Can We Talk?”

-It’s emotional abandonment.
+It feels like emotional abandonment.
 Instead of physically leaving the relationship, your spouse simply checks out emotionally.

 He stopped communicating; leaving you feeling detached and unwanted.

-Your husband does have the god given ability to talk, when he feels comfortable doing so.
+Your husband does have the god-given ability to talk when he feels comfortable doing so.

 Today I’ll share 4 possible reasons your husband doesn’t talk to you, and how they can easily be “fixed” so you’ll get back to being the best friends you used to be.

 4 Reasons Your Husband Won’t Talk to You